paritytech/polkadot-sdk/bridges/modules/messages/README.md

 ### What about other Constants in the Messages Module Configuration Trait?

-Two settings that are used to check messages in the `send_message()` function.
-The `pallet_bridge_messages::Config::ActiveOutboundLanes` is an array of all message lanes, that may be used to send messages.
-All messages sent using other lanes are rejected.
-All messages that have size above `pallet_bridge_messages::Config::MaximalOutboundPayloadSize` will also be rejected.
+`pallet_bridge_messages::Config::MaximalOutboundPayloadSize` constant defines the maximal size of outbound message that may be sent.
+If the message size is above this limit, the message is rejected.

 To be able to reward the relayer for delivering messages, we store a map of message nonces range => identifier of the relayer that has delivered this range at the target chain runtime storage.
 If a